argyleink/Bolt/README.md

 # Goal
-Offer a grunt based, rather unopinionated, mobile first, front end, static site build system.
-It comes with [Jade](http://jade-lang.com/) & [Stylus](http://learnboost.github.io/stylus/) as default, but swap it for whatever you want easily.
+Offer a FAST, Grunt based, rather un-opinionated build system.
+Use it for whatever, but I've laid a cache heavy, smart loading , mobile first, front end, static site build system.
+It comes with [Jade](http://jade-lang.com/) & [Stylus](http://learnboost.github.io/stylus/) as defaults, but swap it for whatever you want, easily.
+Or do more than 1 preprocessor, it's ready.
 At the end of the day, it's [Grunt](http://gruntjs.com/), do whatever you want.

 ![Build Status](https://travis-ci.org/argyleink/Bolt.svg?branch=master)